atmajs/MaskJS/README.md

 ##### `1.2` HTML Syntax

 There is no difference if you use `html` or `mask` syntax.
 Both parsers are extremely performant, work in NodeJS and create same `Mask AST`.
-Default parser is `Mask`.
+Default parser is `Mask`, but you can write `HTML` within mask templates.
 In what cases you might want to use `html`:
 - when writing text with little tags
 - when html templates already exist